OlivierLD/Passe-Coque/web-site/admin/HOW-TO.md

 - Choose the format you'd like to save the file as from the dropdown menu (like SQL)
 - Click the Go or Export button to continue.

+### REST Services, returning JSON payloads
+Look into the code, for the parts using a `Content-Type: application/json;`.
+Also see how they're invoked (from a JavaScript `fetch`).

 ---